 Obama also proposes taxing rich people's dividends as ordinary income, which is to say at the highest marginal rate (to be 39.6 percent next year if it goes back to pre-2001 levels).
 That's also fine.
 Dividends were taxed as ordinary income when Ronald Reagan left office.
 In the George W. Bush years, the rate was lowered to 15 percent.

 But why further complicate the tax code with different rules for different income groups?
 If we want to treat dividends as ordinary income, let's treat everyone's dividends as ordinary income.
+People who are not wealthy would end up paying less than those with top incomes, anyway.

 Meanwhile, we can ignore the beef that dividend taxes are a tax on corporate profits that have already been taxed.
 For starters, many companies pay little if any of that corporate tax due to an arsenal of loopholes.
 Furthermore, the property or sales taxes we pay comes out of earnings that have already been subject to income taxes.
 The system is riddled with so-called double taxation.